Short on space or have a fairly large and imposing blank wall you’d like to fill with gorgeous green? Consider installing a beautiful vertical garden!

 The structure and membrane of your vertical green wall is the first thing you need to consider.
 Does your wall space or the trellis you’re going to use have particular weight restrictions?
 Is there a drain in place near your vertical wall?
 Having a professional landscape designer assess your space for vertical wall garden suitability is a great idea before you start planting.

 - Think about water

-Your vertical wall garden needs water, so it pays to think about how you’re going to maintain and water your green wall if there are no existing hoses or water systems around it.
-You don’t want to be having to using watering cans everytime as this will tyre you out, so it’s a good idea to have an automatic watering system installed.
+Your vertical wall garden needs water so it pays to think about how you’re going to maintain and water your green wall if there are no existing hoses or water systems around it.
+You don’t want to be using watering cans every time as this will tire you out, so it’s a good idea to have an automatic watering system installed.
 That way when you go on holidays your mind will be at ease knowing that the green wall is getting watered.

 - Not all walls need to be green

 Don’t just turn every wall in your space into a green wall just for the sake of it, no matter how much you love plants!
 Every space is different, however, it may be worth leaving some walls exposed to create depth and texture in your space.
 Consider your entire outdoor space together as a whole.